cloudberrydb/bootcamp/101-cbdb-tutorials/create-users-and-roles.md

     CREATE ROLE
     ```

-3. Verify that the user was created.
+3. Verify that the user `lily` has been created.

     ```sql
     gpadmin=# \du